-- 5.1 Sampling equipment, for discrete or composite sampling. - 5.1.1 Grab sample bottle- 1-L or 1-qt, amber glass, fitted with a screw cap lined with Teflon.
+- 5.1 Sampling equipment, for discrete or composite sampling. - 5.1.1 Grab sample bottle-1 L or 1 qt, amber glass, fitted with a screw cap lined with Teflon.
 Foil may be substituted for Teflon if the sample is not corrosive.
 If amber bottles are not available, protect samples from light.
 The bottle and cap liner must be washed, rinsed with acetone or methylene chloride, and dried before use to minimize contamination. - 5.1.2 Automatic sampler (optional)-The sampler must incorporate glass sample containers for the collection of a minimum of 250 mL of sample.
 Sample containers must be kept refrigerated at 4°C and protected from light during compositing.
 If the sampler uses a peristaltic pump, a minimum length of compressible silicone rubber tubing may be used.
 Before use, however, the compressible tubing should be thoroughly rinsed with methanol, followed by repeated rinsings with distilled water to minimize the potential for contamination of the sample.
 An integrating flow meter is required to collect flow proportional composites. - 5.2 Glassware (All specifications are suggested.
-Catalog numbers are included for illustration only). - 5.2.1 Separatory funnel- 2-L, with Teflon stopcock. - 5.2.2 Drying column-Chromatographic column, approximately 400 mm long x 19 mm ID, with coarse frit filter disc. - 5.2.3 Chromatographic column-300 mm long x 10 mm ID, with Teflon stopcock and coarse frit filter disc at bottom (Kontes K-420540-0213 or equivalent).

-- 5.2.4 Concentrator tube, Kuderna-Danish- 10-mL, graduated (Kontes K-570050-1025 or equivalent).
+Catalog numbers are included for illustration only.) - 5.2.1 Separatory funnel-2 L, with Teflon stopcock. - 5.2.2 Drying column-Chromatographic column, approximately 400 mm long x 19 mm ID, with coarse frit filter disc. - 5.2.3 Chromatographic column-100 mm long x 10 mm ID, with Teflon stopcock. - 5.2.4 Concentrator tube, Kuderna-Danish-10 mL, graduated (Kontes K-570050-1025 or equivalent).
 Calibration must be checked at the volumes employed in the test.
-Ground glass stopper is used to prevent evaporation of extracts. - 5.2.5 Evaporative flask, Kuderna-Danish- 500- mL (Kontes K-570001-0500 or equivalent).
-Attach to concentrator tube with springs. - 5.2.6 Snyder column, Kuderna-Danish-Three-ball macro (Kontes K-503000-0121 or equivalent). - 5.2.7 Snyder column, Kuderna-Danish-Two-ball micro (Kontes K-569001-0219 or equivalent). - 5.2.8 Vials-10 to 15-mL, amber glass, with Teflon-lined screw cap. - 5.3 Boiling chips-Approximately 10/40 mesh.
-Heat to 400°C for 30 minutes or Soxhlet extract with methylene chloride. - 5.4 Water bath-Heated, with concentric ring cover, capable of temperature control ( $\pm 2^{\circ}$ C).
+Ground glass stopper is used to prevent evaporation of extracts. - 5.2.5 Evaporative flask, Kuderna-Danish-500 mL (Kontes K-570001-0500 or equivalent).
+Attach to concentrator tube with springs.

+- 5.2.6 Snyder column, Kuderna-Danish-Three-ball macro (Kontes K-503000-0121 or equivalent). - 5.2.7 Snyder column, Kuderna-Danish-Two-ball micro (Kontes K-569001-0219 or equivalent). - 5.2.8 Vials-10-15 mL, amber glass, with Teflon-lined screw cap. - 5.3 Boiling chips-Approximately 10/40 mesh.
+Heat to 400°C for 30 minutes or Soxhlet extract with methylene chloride. - 5.4 Water bath-Heated, with concentric ring cover, capable of temperature control $(\pm 2^{\circ}C)$ .
 The bath should be used in a hood. - 5.5 Balance-Analytical, capable of accurately weighing 0.0001 g. - 5.6 Gas chromatograph-An analytical system complete with gas chromatograph suitable for on-column injection and all required accessories including syringes, analytical columns, gases, detector, and strip-chart recorder.
-A data system is recommended for measuring peak areas. - 5.6.1 Column 1 1.8 m long x 4 mm ID glass, packed with 1.5% SP-2250/1.95% SP-2401 Supelcoport (100/120 mesh) or equivalent.
-This column was used to develop the method performance statements in Section 14.
-Guidelines for the use of alternate column packings are provided in Section 12.1. - 5.6.2 Column 2 1.8 m long x 4 mm ID glass, packed with 3% OV-1 on Supelcoport (100/120 mesh) or equivalent. - 5.6.3 Detector-Electron capture detector.
-This detector has proven effective in the analysis of wastewaters for the parameters listed in the scope (Section 1.1), and was used to develop the method performance statements in Section 14.
-Guidelines for the use of alternate detectors are provided in Section 12.1.
+A data system is recommended for measuring peak areas. - 5.6.1 Column 1-1.2 m long x 2 or 4 mm ID glass, packed with 1.95% QF-1/1.5% OV-17 on Gas-Chrom Q (80/100 mesh) or equivalent.
+This column was used to develop the method performance statements given in Section 14.
+Guidelines for the use of alternate column packings are provided in Section 12.1. - 5.6.2 Column 2-3.0 m long x 2 or 4 mm ID glass, packed with 3% OV-101 on Gas-Chrom Q (80/100 mesh) or equivalent. - 5.6.3 Detectors-Flame ionization and electron capture detectors.
+The flame ionization detector (FID) is used when determining isophorone and nitrobenzene.
+The electron capture detector (ECD) is used when determining the dinitrotoluenes.
+Both detectors have proven effective in the analysis of wastewaters and were used in develop the method performance statements in Section 14.
+Guidelines for the use to alternate detectors are provided in Section 12.1.